|

 machined look and washed with Model Master flat black acrylic to highlight

 the letters.
 I think it makes an appropriate industrial presentation.
+As the last act, I raised the ensign!
+I substituted the kit flag with a larger one from

 Model Shipways.
 I tried to shape the flag to give it a more realistic